-Ghanaian Man After 30 Years in US To Be Deported for Lying To Obtain Green Card, Story Evokes Sorrow
+Ghanaian Man in US for 30 Years to Be Deported for Lying to Obtain Green Card, Story Evokes Sorrow

-• A Ghanaian man has sent social media into a frenzy after news of his plight in the U.S. went viral
+- A Ghanaian man has sent social media into a frenzy after news of his plight in the United States went viral

-• This comes as he lost an appeal seeking forgiveness after it was discovered that he lied to obtain a green card
+- This comes as he lost an appeal seeking forgiveness after it was found that he lied to obtain a green card

-• Netizens who flooded the comments section of the video have shared varied opinions on the issue
+- Netizens who flooded the comments section of the video have shared varied opinions on the man's case

-Fordjour, a Ghanaian man who has been in the U.S. for three decades, is now set for deportation to his home country.
+Fordjour, a Ghanaian man who has been in the United States of America for three decades, is now set for deportation to his home country.

-This comes after the Board of Immigration Appeals (BIA), the highest administrative court for applying and interpreting U.S. immigration laws, ruled against him in his quest to continue living in the country.
+The Board of Immigration Appeals (BIA), the highest administrative court for applying and interpreting US immigration laws, ruled against him in his quest to continue living in the country.

 Source: Getty Images

-It all began in 1995 when Fordjour left Ghana for the U.S. on a non-immigrant visa.
+It all began in 1995 when Fordjour left Ghana and travelled abroad on a non-immigrant visa, according to a narration by US-based immigration lawyer Akua Poku, widely referred to as AK Poku.

 Read also